STEP-BY-STEP GUIDE

 • Full or partial rewire

-• New circuit for an EV charger
+• A new circuit for an EV charge point

-• Any new circuit for a kitchen, bathroom, or extension
+• Any new circuit for a kitchen, bathroom or extension

 For a full comparison, see the Minor Works vs EIC guide.